navikt/utenlandsadresser/.junie/guidelines.md

 ### Database

 The application uses PostgreSQL for data storage, with Flyway for database migrations.
-For testing, H2 and TestContainers are used.
+For testing TestContainers are used.

 ### API Documentation